AP 444: Teacher Development

 Procedures

-In Alberta, every teacher employed by a school system shall develop and implement an annual professional growth plan that includes an outline of the development activities the teacher intends to undertake in that year.
+In Alberta, as defined by the Alberta Education Teacher Growth, Supervision and Evaluation Policy (s.
+5), every teacher employed by a school system shall develop and implement an annual professional growth plan that includes an outline of the development activities the teacher intends to undertake in that year.

 With respect to Professional Growth Plan development: